dylanwebbc/GolfPredictionModel/README.txt

-  incorporated the statistic consecutive cuts into the random forest model V 3.3 -- 6/8/2021 fixed pga site connection retry feature compatibility with new tournaments
+  incorporated the statistic consecutive cuts into the random forest model V 3.3 -- 6/8/2021 fixed pga site connection retry feature compatibility with new tournaments V 3.4 -- 7/13/2021 user now manually inputs verification of existing data for the same tournament from the previous year in golfpredictionmodel.py corrected csv encoding for player name comparison in golfgammapoisson.r

 A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using python and R